Assessing the Risks of Meconium-stained Liquor

 4. The fetus is in a breech position, which can cause compression of the abdomen, and, consequently, meconium to be squeezed out.

-5. Intrahepatic cholestasis of pregnancy, which can cause increased movement of fluids through the fetus’s bowel and lead to the passage of thin meconium.
+5. Intrahepatic cholestasis of pregnancy can cause increased movement of fluids through the fetus’s bowel and lead to the passage of thin meconium.

 It’s worth pointing out that fetal distress can be present without the presence of meconium, and meconium can be present without fetal distress (Reed 2023).

-That said, it’s always important to consider the whole clinical picture before deciding if the presence of meconium is a significant finding or not.
+It’s always important to consider the whole clinical picture before deciding if the presence of meconium is a cause for concern.

-Whilst it’s true that the presence of meconium in the amniotic fluid can be a potentially serious sign of fetal compromise associated with poor perinatal outcome (Vaghela et al. 2014), it’s also true that most babies who are born in poor condition do not have meconium-stained liquor and most babies with meconium-stained liquor are born in good condition (Reed 2023).
+Whilst it’s true that the presence of meconium in the amniotic fluid can be an indication of fetal distress, it’s also true that most babies who are born in poor condition do not have meconium-stained liquor and most babies with meconium-stained liquor are born in good condition (Reed 2023).

 In a global sense, MSL is still considered to be a marker for adverse perinatal outcomes.
 Whilst the passage of meconium alone is rarely a sign of significant fetal hypoxia or acidosis, meconium in the presence of an abnormal fetal heart rate (FHR) pattern should always be investigated further.